MariaAguiar/pianista-challenge/README.md

 # pianista-challenge
 Frontend project making use of Pianista API
 A React + Tailwind web app for creating, solving, and managing planning problems using **PDDL** and **MiniZinc**.
-Features file-based input, use ready presets, solving options selection and presistent record management.
+Features file-based input, use ready presets, solving options selection and persistent record management.

 ---